Saks, Alabama

 Saks is a census-designated place (CDP) and Unincorporated community in Calhoun County, Alabama, United States.
 At the 2020 census, the population was 9,956.
 The community of Saks is served by the City of Anniston police and fire coverage.
 It is included in the Anniston-Oxford Metropolitan Statistical Area.

 Geography

-Saks is located southwest of the center of Calhoun County at 33°42'29.527" North, 85°50'39.574" West (33.708202, -85.844326).
+Saks is located southwest of the center of Calhoun County.
 It is bordered by the city of Anniston to the southeast, by Alexandria to the north, and by West End-Cobb Town to the south.

 According to the U.S. Census Bureau, the community of Saks has a total area of 31.6 km2, of which 31.5 km2 is land and 0.1 sqkm, or 0.33%, is water.

 Demographics

 Saks first appeared on the 1970 U.S. Census as the unincorporated place of "Anniston Northwest."
 The name was changed to Saks effective with the 1980 census and it was made a census-designated place (CDP).